ddudnik/swt_validation/README.md

 I tried to keep it high-level so you could basically add a validation capabilities to your UI controls with a single line of code.
 However I also tried to make it flexible in terms of dealing with validation feedback so sometimes you'll find adding a bit more code quite helpful.
 But enough words, let's get started!

+Current version is **0.1**, so it's in very beginning as you could assume.

 Getting started
 ----------------------